samuelohterion/AlgebraWithSTL/docs/README.md

 3. Use it!

 ## How to use?
-algebra.hpp and codeprinter.hpp can be used just by including them your cpp file.
+Just include algebra.hpp and codeprinter.hpp in your cpp file.
+No linking against some library is neccessary.
 ```
 #include "algebra.hpp"
 #include "codeprinter.hpp"